awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Using Transparent Data Encryption to Encrypt Data at Rest<a name="SQLServer.Concepts.General.Options"></a>

 Amazon RDS supports Microsoft SQL Server Transparent Data Encryption \(TDE\), which transparently encrypts stored data\.
 Amazon RDS uses option groups to enable and configure these features\.
-For more information about the TDE option, see [Microsoft SQL Server Transparent Data Encryption Support](Appendix.SQLServer.Options.TDE.md)\.
+For more information about the TDE option, see [Support for Transparent Data Encryption in SQL Server](Appendix.SQLServer.Options.TDE.md)\.

 ## Local Time Zone for Microsoft SQL Server DB Instances<a name="SQLServer.Concepts.General.TimeZone"></a>